-The Nursing-RN program has two major responsibilities to our students: we must not only satisfy the college requirements for curriculum delivery and graduation requisites compliance but we must also meet the regulatory requirements mandated by the California Board of Registered Nursing (BRN) to fully educate candidates for registered nursing licensure.
-Further, maintaining qualified nursing instructional staff is a real and ongoing challenge related to (1) recruiting the specific qualifications required for ADN instructors to meet the approved BRN curriculum and college SLOs ,(2) that college institution compensation ranges for nursing instructors cannot compete with the average compensation for acute care nursing in hospitals, and (3) the nationally recognized aging of nurses in practice and nursing leaving the profession due to retirement or resignation.

-At present, our nursing faculty and staff are effectively meeting our program responsibilities, however, the ADN full-time faculty and administration is accomplishing this with workloads which still far exceeds their published loads/weekly position hours.
-This is related to understaffing of ADN required faculty-student ratios.
-Eight of the 13 faculty are fully tenured, one in first year, three in second year, and one in third year of the tenure process.
+- The Nursing-RN program has two major responsibilities to our students: we must not only satisfy the college requirements for curriculum delivery and graduation requisites compliance but we must also meet the regulatory requirements mandated by the California Board of Registered Nursing (BRN) to fully educate candidates for registered nursing licensure.
+Further, maintaining qualified nursing instructional staff is a real and ongoing challenges related to (1) recruiting the specific qualifications required for ADN instructors to meet the approved BRN curriculum and college SLOs ,(2) that college institution compensation ranges for nursing instructors cannot compete with the average compensation for acute care nursing in hospitals, and (3) the nationally recognized aging of nurses in practice and nursing leaving the profession due to retirement or resignation. - At present, our nursing faculty and staff are effectively meeting our program responsibilities, however, the ADN full-time faculty and administration is accomplishing this with workloads which still exceeds their published loads/weekly position hours.
+This is related to ADN required faculty-student ratios and nursing specific support required by our nursing students.
+Nine of the 13 faculty are fully tenured, one will be in first year, one each in second year, third, and fourth year of the tenure process.
 This level of experienced faculty is at the core of our effective and successful student outcomes in the ADN program.
-Our program curriculum is extremely rigorous, however, our average retention/completion rate for the past 5 years is extremely high at 95%.
-Our current NCLEX (state test for RN licensure) pass rate is 95%, despite six consecutive years of course interuptions due to fires, campus closures, and the COVID-19 pandemic.
-ADN faculty is highly committed and engaged in promoting robust curriculum, while providing significant, often one-on-one, support for student success.
-All 13 FTEF have additional course/program coordinatorships, assistant director assignments, or program committee membership in addition to their college service and tenure requirements.
-All ADN faculty participate in curriculum design and revision as Curriculum Committee members.
+Our program curriculum is extremely rigorous however, our average retention/completion rate for the past 5 years is extremely high at 95%.
+Our current NCLEX (state test for RN licensure) pass rate is 100%, despite six consecutive years of course interuptions due to fires, campus closures, and the COVID-19 pandemic.
+ADN faculty is highly committed and engaged in promoting robust curriculum, while providing significant, one-on-one support for student success.
+All 13 FTEF have additional course/program coordinatorships, assistant director assignments, or program committee membership in addition to their college service and tenure requirements, and RN licensure continuing education mandates.
+All ADN full-time faculty participate in curriculum design and revision as Curriculum Committee members.

 Please note: The data in these tables is inaccurate.
 Data for nursing does not accurately reflect current staffing.
 Note the errors in the district totals and total FTEF.
-This is concerning because budget cuts are being made based on inaccurate data, which may disproportionately impact ADN required staffing.
+This is concerning because budget decisions may be based on inaccurate data, which may disproportionately impact ADN required staffing.
+I have noted discrepancies with an asterisk\.

-Nursing RN - FY 2021-22
+Nursing RN - FY 2022-23